germ-network/mls-rs-uniffi/README.md

+# mls-rs uniffi for mls-rs
+This moves our adaptation of the uniffi crati in mls-rs (https://github.com/germ-mark/mls-rs) into its own indpendent repo so we can tailor this more closely for our needs and maintain a lighter fork of mls-rs.

 # iOS XCFramework
 Build toolchain to generate a XCFramework for mls-rs for an iOS app, using uniffi to generate bindings